miklevin/MikeLev.in/index.md

 # Future-Proof Yourself In The Age of AI

-I'm an old-school Webmaster locked in a battle with <a target="_new" href="https://en.wikipedia.org/wiki/Conway%27s_law">Conway's Law</a>, leveraging AI to make it simpler again, and there's no project like this project.
+I'm an old-school Webmaster locked in a battle with WebDev complexity, leveraging AI to make it simpler again, and there's no project like this project.
 Every article is part of a super-prompt for AI cultivating an outlier approach that makes everything doable by a single person again — like in the 8-bit retro days, but with a modern twist.
 I go back to the halls of Commodore Computers where I worked as a student intern.
 Enjoy my raw stream of consciousness articles while I *eventually* coax them into an organized experience.

 <ol reversed id="index">
   {%- assign total_posts = site.posts.size -%}